Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Classifying quantum subgroups for

-where $\fC_k(\fg)$ are the candidates (Definition 3.9).
-Recall that a quantum subgroup $\cA$ is \textit{exotic} if $\la\in\cA$ (i.e.\ $Z_\la>0$) for some non-simple-current $\la$.
-This section eliminates most levels from Table 1.1, and determine the branching matrices $B$ for the remainder (Steps 3 and 4).
-We also establish uniqueness when Res$(\cA$) matches an extension of Lie type (Step 5).
+where $\fC_k(\fg)$ are the candidates (Definition 3.10).
+Recall that a quantum subgroup $\cA$ is \textit{exceptional} if $\la\in\cA$ (i.e.\ $Z_\la>0$) for some non-simple-current $\la$.
+This section eliminates most levels from Table 1.1 (Steps 2 and 3), and determines the branching matrices $B$ for the remainder (Steps 3 and 4).
+We also establish uniqueness when Res$\,\cA$ matches an extension of Lie type (Step 5).
 Much of this section applies to arbitrary $\fg$, but eventually we focus on $\fg=A_1,...,A_4$.
-Higher rank $\fg$ requires more sophisticated methods \cite{Gan-ii}.
+Higher rank $\fg$ requires more sophistication \cite{Gan-ii}.

-\subsection{Step 3: Identifying Res$(\cA)$}
+\subsection{Step 3: Identifying Res$\,\cA$}